Table of Contents

 Tanglewood Crossroads TWCR o – 229$

 The Tanglewood Crossroads series is a line of acoustic guitars that meticulously reimagines vintage design principles while adhering to contemporary craftsmanship standards.
-These instruments typically feature a traditional body design and showcase meticulous attention to detail and construction techniques reminiscent of the early 20th-century American luthiers.
-These guitars are one of the best cheap acoustic guitars out on the market.
+These instruments typically feature a traditional body design and showcase meticulous attention to detail and construction techniques reminiscent of early 20th-century American luthiers.
+These guitars are among the best cheap acoustic guitars on the market.

 Key features